My role: principal researcher (2016-2022)

-- March 2017- Present: Tuition fee scholarship, Swinburne University of Technology.
+- March 2017- April 2022: Tuition fee scholarship, Swinburne University of Technology.

 Re(a)d Wedding: A case study exploring the everyday information behaviours of the transmedia fan.
 In S. Erdelez & N.K.
 Agarwal (Eds.), Proceedings of the Association for Information Science and Technology (pp. 93–101.)
 Hoboken, NJ: Wiley, 2017.
 [Link] [PDF]